Click-Book-Track: The Rise of New-Age Intracity Logistics Platforms in India

 The real opportunity in intracity logistics is not simply digitalising transport bookings.
 It lies in understanding the micro-segments within the SMB market and designing services that match their expectations.
 Some SMBs are already comfortable with digital tools and are willing to pay a small premium for reliability and tracking.

 Others call for strong human support.
 They demand dedicated account managers who can offer fast issue resolution and clear communication through familiar channels such as phone or apps.
-A large segment still requires trust-building through testimonials, and flexible payment structures before fully adopting digital platforms.
+A large segment still requires trust-building through testimonials and flexible payment structures before fully adopting digital platforms.

 Intracity logistics in India is not just a technology problem.
 It is a market design problem.
 The winners in this market will combine digital efficiency with the trust and flexibility that small businesses rely on every day.